 In terms of speed, aesthetics and certainly value for money, RoboxDual wins hands down, every time.

 Take a look at the new Robox Education page on our website where you can read reviews and testimonials, download literature and watch a great new video we’ve put together:

 10-year-old pupils at Blackfield Primary School use Robox to model and print insect anatomy.

 Getting to grips with 3D design using free software

-East Ayrshire's STEM Coordinator, Martyn Hendry, takes 10-year-old students through designing custom name tags using Autodesk's free, browser-based Tinkercad software.
+Martyn Hendry at St Andrew's Primary School takes a group of 10-year-old pupils through the process of designing custom name tags using Autodesk's browser-based Tinkercad software.

 Working in partnership with the James Dyson Foundation

 Gears are 3D printed on Robox in a Year 10 James Dyson Foundation project.